sailfish009/openstructure/modules/mol/alg/doc/molck.rst

                            - oxt - Remove terminal oxygens
                            - nonstd - Remove all residues not one of the 20 standard amino acids
-                           - unk - Remove unknown and atoms not following the nomenclature
+                           - unk - Remove unknown atoms not following the nomenclature
                            Default: hyd
       --fix-ele            Clean up element column